 How Long Does Garlic Last?

-Once garlic is removed from it’s skin and prepared, it's a different story - peeled garlic should be stored in a tightly closed container in the refrigerator.
-The best choice to extend the shelf life of chopped garlic is to add a little olive oil and store it in a sealed jar in the refrigerator.
+Once garlic is removed from its skin and prepared, it's a different story - peeled cloves should be stored in a tightly closed container in the refrigerator.
+The best choice to extend the shelf life of chopped garlic is to add a little olive oil and store it in a sealed jar in the freezer.

 Some benefits of proper food storage include eating healthier, cutting food costs and helping the environment by avoiding waste.

 How to plant garlic:You can plant cloves with green sprouts inside and enjoy them well beyond their normal shelf life.
 Garlic is easy to grow: just stick the clove in the ground (just under the surface) and cover it with dirt.
 Then water well and often and that green sprout will soon be sticking straight out of the ground.
 Note- larger cloves are better for planting and plant them about 4" apart.